 What our World War II lesson plan includes

 Lesson Objectives and Overview: World War II explores the causes, effects, and key figures of the second World War.
 Students will learn about this important and world-changing event in history.
-This lesson is for students in 4th grade, 5th grade, and 6th grade.
+This lesson is for students in 5th grade and 6th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the orange box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.